Bremsstrahlung photon contributions to parton energy loss at high virtuality ($Q^2$) : a perturbative calculation at $O(\alpha_{s} \alpha_{em})$: Hadronic Tensor in Deep Inelastic Scattering

-where $e_q=2/3$ for up, charm, and top quarks, while being $e_q=-1/3$ for down, strange, and bottom quarks.
-The goal of the subsequent sections is to explore the functions $\mathcal{K}_i$, where $\mathcal{K}_0$ describes vacuum contributions, while $\mathcal{K}_{i=1,2,3,4}$ correspond to the in-medium interactions described in Fig.~\ref{fig:HT_photons} (a) through (d), respectively.

-Following the creation of the virtual quark with momentum $p_1$, there is an emission of a photon with momentum $\ell_2$ both in the vacuum (c.f.
-Fig.~\ref{fig:W_0_vacuum}) as well as in the medium (c.f.
-Figs.~\ref{fig:SESS_diagram_photon_quark}, \ref{fig:SESS_diagram_photon_gluon}, \ref{fig:SESS_diagram_virtual_photon_corrections}, and \ref{fig:SESS_diagram_virtual_photon_qq_final_state}).
-As can be seen in the latter figures, many possible gluon scatterings can affect photon radiation in a strongly interacting nuclear medium, each explored in a dedicated section.
-Therefore, our discussion is separated into two categories: vacuum photon radiation and medium-modified photon emission.
+The goal of the subsequent sections is to explore the functions $\mathcal{K}_i$, where $\mathcal{K}_0$ describes vacuum contributions, while $\mathcal{K}_{i=1,2}$ correspond to the in-medium interactions described in Fig.~\ref{fig:HT_photons} (a) and (b), respectively.
+Many possible diagrams can affect photon radiation from the final state quark in a strongly interacting nuclear medium, each explored in a dedicated section.
+Therefore, our discussion is separated into two categories: hadronic tensor for the vacuum photon radiation and medium-modified photon emission.